GPA Calculator

 Weighted GPA gives extra points for advanced courses.
 Honors courses typically receive 0.5 extra points, while AP, IB, or dual-enrollment courses receive 1.0 extra point.
 This system rewards students who challenge themselves with rigorous coursework and can result in GPAs above 4.0.

-Using Our GPA Calculator
+Expert Guide to Using Our Free GPA Calculator

 • Select your scale: Choose 4.0 for standard GPA or 5.0 for weighted GPA